Open science

-Open science is the movement to make scientific research (including publications, data, physical samples, and software) and its dissemination accessible to all levels of society, amateur or professional.
-Open science is transparent and accessible knowledge that is shared and developed through collaborative networks.
-It encompasses practices such as publishing open research, campaigning for open access, encouraging scientists to practice open-notebook science (such as openly sharing data and code), broader dissemination and public engagement in science and generally making it easier to publish, access and communicate scientific knowledge.
+Open science (also known as open research) is the movement to make scientific research, including publications, data, physical samples, software, and models, transparent and accessible to all levels of society through collaborative networks.
+This encompasses practices such as publishing open research, campaigning for open access, encouraging scientists to practice open-notebook science (such as openly sharing data and code and now open hardware to enable replication of physical experiments), broader dissemination and public engagement in science, and generally making it easier to publish, access, and communicate scientific knowledge.

 Usage of the term varies substantially across disciplines, with a notable prevalence in the STEM disciplines.
-Open research is often used quasi-synonymously to address the gap that the denotion of "science" might have regarding an inclusion of the Arts, Humanities and Social Sciences.
+The term 'open research' has gained currency as a broader alternative to 'open science,' encompassing the humanities and arts alongside traditional scientific disciplines.
 The primary focus connecting all disciplines is the widespread uptake of new technologies and tools, and the underlying ecology of the production, dissemination and reception of knowledge from a research-based point-of-view.

-As Tennant et al. (2020) note, the term open science "implicitly seems only to regard 'scientific' disciplines, whereas open scholarship can be considered to include research from the Arts and Humanities, as well as the different roles and practices that researchers perform as educators and communicators, and an underlying open philosophy of sharing knowledge beyond research communities."
+The term 'open scholarship' has also been proposed to include research from the arts and humanities as well as the different roles and practices that researchers perform as educators and communicators.

-Open science can be seen as a continuation of, rather than a revolution in, practices begun in the 17th century with the advent of the academic journal, when the societal demand for access to scientific knowledge reached a point at which it became necessary for groups of scientists to share resources with each other.
-In modern times, there is debate about the extent to which scientific information should be shared.
-The conflict that led to the Open Science movement is between the desire of scientists to have access to shared resources versus the desire of individual entities to profit when other entities take part of their resources.
-Additionally, the status of open access and resources that are available for its promotion are likely to differ from one field of academic inquiry to another.
+Open science can be seen as continuing, rather than revolutionizing, practices that began in the 17th century with the academic journal, which enabled scientists to share resources in response to growing societal demand for scientific knowledge.
+The Open Science movement emerged primarily from tensions within science between professional ethical codes prescribing transparency and collaborativeness on the one hand and competitive pressures leading to a focus on research article output and the exclusive handling of research on the other.
+Institutional interests to protect proprietary information for profit added to the latter.

 Principles

 Open science elements based on UNESCO presentation of 17 February 2021.
 This depiction includes indigenous science.

-The six principles of open science are:
+The principles of open science are: